Nuclear Information Centre

 Occupying a suitably grey area between art, non-art, site and non-site, Nuclear Football is an adaptable, fluid and intentionally open-ended work about the geological disposal of high-activity radioactive waste.

-The UK is now six years into its latest attempt to “solve” the ongoing conundrum of safely managing its past, present, and future inventory of radioactive waste which, along with the legacy of contamination resulting from overseas nuclear weapons testing, is the most enduring and hazardous by-product of British civil and military nuclear programmes since the late 1940s.
+How is the UK going about “solving” the ongoing conundrum of safely managing its past, present, and future inventory of radioactive waste which, along with the legacy of contamination resulting from overseas nuclear weapons testing, is the most enduring and hazardous by-product of British civil and military nuclear programmes since the late 1940s?

 Since 2018, a consent-based, government funded project led by Nuclear Waste Services (NWS) has been tasked with finding a suitable site and willing community in England or Wales to host a Geological Disposal Facility (GDF) for the permanent containment of the UK’s high activity radioactive waste, deep underground.